kiwisincebirth/TRS-80-MODEL-1-K/BUILDING.md

 against what is in the BOM, and cross it off.
 An interactive BOM is provided to aid in this process

 The PCB has clear instructions for components considered (Optional).
 If you don't need a feature or wish to install it latter you can.
-This includes many Pin Headers which are mostly for external connection
+This includes many Pin Headers which are mostly for external connection.
+If you do not intend to use the cassette for loading saving program then you can save considerable components, excluding these components does not prevent Audio output.

 Typically, solder components in order of the lowest profile to the tallest components.
 - All resistors, these can be installed in either direction as they do not have a polarity.